Argo, Saskatchewan

 Argo is an unincorporated community or a siding administered by the rural municipality of Biggar No. 347, in the Canadian province of Saskatchewan.
-Argo was located on the Dodsland Branch of the Canadian National Railway between Biggar and Duperow.
+Argo was on the Dodsland Branch of the Canadian National Railway between Biggar and Duperow.
 The closest town is Biggar to the northeast.
 Biggar railway station is a divisional point for the Canadian National Railway (CNR).

 Demographics

 The unincorporated area of Argo is enumerated in the rural municipality (RM) of Biggar No. 347, Saskatchewan.
 The statistics for the RM show a rural population of 867 residents.